-Brain surgery may be considered when drugs fails to control symptoms of Parkinson's disease or cause severe or disabling side effects.
+Brain surgery may be considered when drugs fail to control symptoms of Parkinson's disease or cause severe or disabling side effects.

-- Pallidotomy involves the precise destruction of a very small area in the deep part of the brain (the globus pallidus) that causes symptoms.
+- Pallidotomy involves the precise destruction of a very small area in a deep part of the brain that causes symptoms.

-- Thalamotomy involves the precise destruction of very small area in the deep part of the brain (the thalamus) that causes symptoms.
+- Thalamotomy involves the precise destruction of a very small area in another part of the brain that causes symptoms.

 Neurotransplantation is an experimental procedure being studied for the treatment of Parkinson's disease.
 It involves implanting cells that produce dopamine into the brain.
-Information about the effectiveness of neurotransplantation is limited.
+Information about how well neurotransplantation works is limited.
 And it is not a proven treatment or a realistic option for most people at this time.

 A neurologist with special training in Parkinson's disease is most often the best kind of doctor to make a decision about surgery.
 If you might benefit from surgery or deep brain stimulation, your neurologist can refer you to a brain surgeon with experience doing these operations.

-Several nutritional therapies have been suggested as treatments for Parkinson's disease.
-None of these has been proved effective.
+Several nutritional therapies have been suggested as treatments for Parkinson's.
+None of these have been proved effective.
 But it is important to maintain general health and to eat a balanced diet.

 Before trying a complementary treatment, such as a special diet, talk with your doctor about the safety and potential side effects of the treatment.
 Talking with your doctor can help you both decide whether a treatment is safe and effective.
-Complementary treatments should not replace the use of drugs to treat Parkinson's disease if you are a candidate for treatment with these drugs.
+Complementary treatments should not replace the use of medicines to treat Parkinson's if you are a candidate for treatment with these medicines.

 Depression that does not respond to drugs may improve with electroconvulsive therapy (ECT).
-ECT can also improve movement for a short period of time, though the reason for this improvement is not understood.
+ECT can also improve movement for a short period of time, though the reason for this improvement isn't understood.